afpma-pro/firecalc/docs/dev/WINDOWS_CI_SBT_COURSIER_FILE_LOCKS.md

 - Set JVM properties via `SBT_OPTS` environment variable in PowerShell steps; avoid passing `-D` flags directly to sbt command due to PowerShell parsing issues.
 - Always run heavy UI link tasks in a single sbt session.
 - Use isolated caches under workspace and cache them via actions/cache.
-- Do not run sbt pre-warm steps before the actual build; ScalablyTyped triggers on any sbt invocation and causes Scala 3 compatibility errors.
+- Do not run sbt pre-warm steps before the actual build; ScalablyTyped triggers on any sbt invocation.
 - Prefetch heavy artifacts (scala3-compiler) using Coursier CLI before building.
+- Keep the ScalablyTyped Scala 3 compatibility hack ENABLED at all times (never set FIRECALC_CI_NO_ST_HACK).
+- Use cross-env package for cross-platform environment variable setting in npm scripts.
 - Only consider Ivy fallback as last resort; expect sbt plugin resolution issues on Windows.

 ## Rollback plan

 If a future change reintroduces errors:

+- Verify ScalablyTyped hack is enabled (no FIRECALC_CI_NO_ST_HACK environment variable).
+- Verify npm dependencies are installed before sbt operations.
-- Remove prefetch step first (least risky).
+- Remove prefetch step if needed (least risky).
-- Re-enable ST hack if needed for local dev; keep the CI flag separation.
 - If locks reappear, increase serialization (set COURSIER_MAX_THREADS=1).
 - Avoid forcing Ivy on Windows unless plugin resolvers are proven stable for your sbt versions.